I am not physically white. When people look at me, they do not think I have any European ancestry.

 That is fine.
 I am happy to give a complete DNA background.
 I did 23andMe and if you have 20 minutes to spare, we can go through all my family tree.

-Or perhaps I can go over to the Spanish in Mexico and how they “allowed” Mexicans to go to the Philippines to build a new life.
+Maybe I can go over to the Spanish in Mexico and how they “allowed” Mexicans to go to the Philippines to build a new life.

-Or perhaps, we can talk about the medieval ages in Europe when Italy was broken into many different kingdoms and had fights with each other?
+Better, we can talk about the medieval ages in Europe when Italy was broken into many different kingdoms and had fights with each other?
 Or that Scottish and Irish were treated poorly by the English and then by the first Americans in the 1800’s?

 My point is, there has always been discrimination and there is a lot in my DNA.